matthewyang204/Space-Invaders/README.md

 Windows:

 1. Download the ZIP archive from the Release you want to use.
-1. Unzip it to your Program Files folder.
+2. Copy the folder in the ZIP archive called "Windows" to your program files folder.
-3. It should work now.
+3. Rename the folder to "Space Invaders".

 Linux: I haven't used Linux much and do not know how to use it.
 I just provided the ZIP for anyone here who knows how to.